nuitrcs/regex_workshop/part1.md

 Open the [blank example](regexr.com/5rddd).

 1. Repeat the exercise above, but use a quantifier this time: Write a regular expression to find any 5 letter sequences starting with A and ending with n.
-2. Find any sequences of the letter z.
+2. Find any sequences consisting of just the letter z.
 Type in the chat the maximum number of times z is repeated in sequence.
 3. Find any sequences of 2 or more spaces (the character made by the space bar key on your keyboard).

 CHALLENGE: write an expression that will match either male or female and no other words in the example text